 Prognostic Models#

-Prognostic models in Earth2Studio provides a set of models designed to perform time integration.
-For example, given a set of atmospheric fields at a particular time and the model auto-regressively predicts the same fields 6 hours into the future.
+Prognostic models forecast future atmospheric states from initial conditions.
+In Earth2Studio they provide a set of models designed to perform time integration.
+For example, given a set of atmospheric fields at a particular time, the model auto-regressively predicts the same fields (typically six hours for many models) into the future.

 Prognostic Interface#